Diversity, Equity, and Inclusion

 Free DEI Resources for Classroom/Practices

 The NSDA coaches’ caucuses are a great opportunity to network with other coaches and join in important discussion and dialogue.
-Please register below to join them this summer or register for our free virtual Conference in August where they will all meet.
-Caucus participants are asked to abide by the NSDA harassment and discrimination policy at all times.
+Please check back for schedule of their meetings this summer.
 Caucus participants are asked to abide by the NSDA harassment and discrimination policy at all times.

 Harassment and Discrimination Policy